It’s funny how things never change in this old town.

 Of course they are looking.
 They all know that you two were inseparable until something happened.
 People don’t know what, though.
 Somewhere along the years, people have decided that you two tried to be more than friends and failed, which is probably the gist of what actually happened.

-Here’s the summary: On graduation night, you slept together.
+Here’s the summary: On graduation night, both of you ditched your respective date and you slept together.
 When you woke up, she was no longer there.
-You were too young and too stupid to reach out to her.
+You were devastated, wasting time conjuring conspiracies of what went wrong, too young and too stupid to reach out to her instead.
 She, the amazing human being that she is, never brought that up and managed to act civil with you.
 Friendly, but cold.
 You cursed yourself over the years for that, since all you ever wanted was to say the magic three words, get on one knee, and asked her to marry you.
 You kept that dream buried, waited for the five-year reunion, until suddenly you received an invitation from her and her college boyfriend.
 And after all these years, you still hold on to the smell of her perfume lingering in the air.

-“If the whole world was watching, I’d still dance with you.”
+Back to the present.
+“If the whole world was watching, I’d still dance with you,” you say.

 She smiles, and there come the butterflies.